How To Use Essential Oils

 By the time you enter your bath most of the essential oil will have gone up in a puff of steam.
 This is why I advise people to add their essential oils to their bath once they are in it.

 But that’s not all.
 You need a good organic base oil to anchor your aromatherapy oils to ensure they deliver their benefits to your skin.
-Plus, most essential oils are not suitable for topical use until they are properly diluted.
+Plus, essential oils are not suitable for topical use until they are properly diluted.
+So, adding undiluted essential oils to your bath is a no-no!

 Please refer to Diluting Essential Oils below for more information.